King's Cross Thameslink railway station: King's Cross Metropolitan

-In 1866 the Snow Hill tunnel was opened, joining the Metropolitan Railway at Farringdon Street to the London, Chatham and Dover Railway (LCDR) terminus at Ludgate Hill.
-This allowed goods and passenger trains to run from the GNR lines south through to Herne Hill and beyond.
-The lines became very congested, leading to the opening in 1868 of a new pair of lines known as the City Widened Lines.
-These ran alongside the original tracks from King's Cross through to Moorgate, and allowed GNR and Metropolitan traffic to run along the line simultaneously.
+In 1866, the Snow Hill tunnel was opened, joining the Metropolitan Railway at Farringdon Street to the London, Chatham and Dover Railway (LCDR) terminus at Ludgate Hill.
+This allowed goods and passenger trains to run from the GNR lines south through to and beyond.
+The lines became very congested, leading to the opening in 1868 of a new pair of lines known as the City Widened Lines; these ran alongside the original tracks from King's Cross through to Moorgate, and allowed GNR and Metropolitan traffic to run along the line simultaneously.
 The same year the Metropolitan built a pair of tunnels to the Midland Railway tracks north of its new terminus at St Pancras station.
-This enabled the Midland to begin running a service from Bedford through to Moorgate.
-The Midland tunnels as well as the original York Road and Hotel Curve tunnels from King's Cross mainline station were connected to the City Widened Lines, while the link to the original Metropolitan lines was removed.
+This enabled the Midland to begin running a service from through to Moorgate.
+The Midland tunnels as well as the original York Road and Hotel Curve tunnels from King's Cross main line station were connected to the City Widened Lines, while the link to the original Metropolitan lines was removed.
 The original Metropolitan tracks became part of the Inner Circle (later known as the Circle line), which ran partly on Metropolitan tracks and partly on District Railway tracks.
 The line was completed in 1884.
 Services were provided by both the Metropolitan, which ran the clockwise trains and the District, which ran anticlockwise.